 Inhalation Botulism Inhalation botulism is extremely rare and can occur when the bacteria or its toxin is inhaled.
 This has mostly been observed among laboratory workers who handle the bacteria, as well as in a few instances of accidental release of the toxin into the air.

-See also How long should i cook brats in the air fryer
+See also How long to cook beef tongue in pressure cooker

 It is important to note that botulism is not transmitted from person to person, so there is no need to worry about contact with an infected individual.
 However, it is crucial to practice proper food handling and preparation techniques, as well as avoid giving honey to babies, in order to reduce the risk of botulism transmission.